datareplication/spec/src/snapshot/index_format.md

 # Snapshot Index Format
-The snapshot index is a JSON document.
-It is served over HTTP with the content type `application/json`.
-Page urls must be absolute.
+The snapshot index, structured as a JSON document, is delivered over HTTP with the content type `application/json`.
+All linked pages within the index must contain absolute URLs.

 ## JSON Schema